Company looking to build mill embroiled in internal dispute

 Bouchard disputed the company announcement Friday, saying on social media that he did not authorize the company release and had not relinquished his job.

-The company said in the release that its current president, Tom Modrowski, had been named interim CEO and current board member Charles Price would serve as board chairman.
-The company didn’t immediately respond to Bouchard’s comments disputing the shakeup.
+The company announced Thursday that its current president, Tom Modrowski, had been named interim CEO and current board member Charles Price would serve as board chairman.

+On Friday, in a response to Bouchard, Price said the company’s board had “confirmed” its action this week removing Bouchard as CEO and chairman.

-Braidy said in the Thursday release that the shakeup comes as the company enters “its final fundraising stage.”
+Braidy has said the shakeup comes as the company enters “its final fundraising stage.”

 “Tom and the board will continue to focus our efforts on completing fundraising and planning for construction of the Ashland mill,” Price said in the Thursday release.